 Several Neolithic burial tombs are known on Islay.
 They have rectangular shaped chambers constructed from slabs of stone, and would have been surrounded and covered by a cairn made from stones – we call these tombs chambered cairns.
 The Giant’s Grave appears to have been the largest Neolithic Chambered Cairn on the island.

 In 2015, geophysical surveying techniques and small-scale test excavations were used to begin exploring the burial tomb.
 Further archaeological excavations were carried out in late August 2016, by Prof. Steven Mithen, Dr Darko Maričević and a team of archaeologists and students from the Universities of Reading and Bournemouth.
+A report on that excavation can be found here ‘Giant’s Grave 2016 Excavation Report’.
+Darko then completed the current field project with an excavation in the summer of 2017.
+Post-excavation studies will begin in the autumn of 2017, including the analysis of the excavated artefacts and radiocarbon dating to establish the chronology of the monument.

 This has revealed a previously unseen architecture of the tomb enabling the team to unravel the complete history of the monument from its construction in the Early Neolithic through subsequent use in the Bronze and Iron Ages to the post-medieval times.
 The cairn belongs to a so-called Clyde group of chambered cairns, of which there are six on Islay.
 It is believed they date to a period between 3800 and 3500 BC and represent some of the earliest monuments built in the west of Scotland by the first farmers, which replaced previous Mesolithic population, reliant on hunting and gathering.